 Any person who believes that he or she has been treated in a way that they consider to be in breach of this policy by a player, match-day fan, staff, board member, participant in community programmes and other people engaged with the club's activities should, in the case of allegations of discriminatory behaviour against the individual or Reading Football Club itself, the person may raise the matter by writing directly to the following Club representatives at Reading Football Club, Madejski Stadium, Junction 11 M4, reading, RG2 0FL:

-- Jackie Evans - Senior Manager for Equality jevans®readingfc.co.uk
+- Jackie Evans - Lead Officer for Equality jevans®readingfc.co.uk

 Reading Football Club will appoint a person to investigate the complaint.
 The investigation will be conducted impartially, confidentially, and without avoidable delay.
 Any person against whom a complaint has been made will be informed of what is alleged and given the opportunity to present their side of the matter.